-- excludes 60,264,122 shares of Class A common stock reserved for issuance upon exchange of LLC Units that will be held by the Continuing Pre-IPO LLC Members on a one-for-one basis; - excludes an aggregate of 8,972,755 shares of our Class A common stock that will be available for future equity awards under our Definitive Healthcare Corp.
+- excludes 60,836,823 shares of Class A common stock reserved for issuance upon exchange of LLC Units that will be held by the Continuing Pre-IPO LLC Members on a one-for-one basis; - excludes an aggregate of 1,498,173 shares of our Class A common stock that will be available for issuance under our employee stock purchase plan Definitive Healthcare Corp.
+2021 Employee Stock Purchase Plan (the "ESPP") that we intend to adopt at the time of this offering; - excludes an aggregate of 8,989,039 shares of our Class A common stock that will be available for future equity awards under our Definitive Healthcare Corp.
 2021 Equity Incentive Plan (the "2021 Plan") that we intend to adopt at the time of this offering; and - assumes no exercise of the underwriters' option to purchase additional shares of Class A common stock.